CrowdLinker/navigation-components/docs/navigate-anywhere.md

 #### What is the difference?

 `useNavigator()` resolves paths relative to the _navigator_ and `useNavigate()` resolves paths relative to the _screen_.
-There are some cases where a parent navigator might not be present, for example running a unit test or building an isolated subnavigator, and so you'll want to use `useNavigate()` instead.
+There are some cases where a parent navigator might not be present, for example running a unit test or building an isolated subnavigator, or logically the paths might make more sense.

-This might prove useful for building reusable subnavigators in isolation or running unit tests, where a parent Navigator might not be wrapping what you render.
-Usually you'll want the `useNavigator()` as it's the more intuitive, but you'll know when you need to reach for `useNavigate()`

 ## Summary